tlorent/100-days-of-code/log.md

 **Thoughts** Got stuck on some logic, need to fix that next time.
 Learned some new jQuery things and got more experience in searching for solutions on StackOverflow.

 **Link(s) to work**: https://github.com/tlorent/temperature-converter

+### Day 4: June 8 2017

+**Today's Progress**: Improved the Celsius to Fahrenheit converter.

+**Thoughts** Encountered a strange bug, need to look into that the next time.
+Made slow progress today, for my next hour of code I need to write down what I need to get done for the project and write more pseudo to think about the code I'm going to write.
+Slightly frustrated today.

+**Link(s) to work**: https://github.com/tlorent/temperature-converter/commit/d1a18a700d5553a06e0502bd054ae1617642c81e